WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 When performing simulations of decay tests, you must use one of the no-wave cases and setup the initial (time = 0) location of each body, constraint, PTO, and mooring block.
-The initial location of a body or mooring block is set by specifying the CG or location at the stability position (as with any WEC-Sim simulation) and then specifying an initial displacement.
-To specify an initial displacement, the body and mooring blocks have a :code:`.initDisp` property with which you can specify a translation and angular rotation about an arbitrary axis.
+The initial location of a body or mooring block is set by specifying the centerGravity or location at the stability position (as with any WEC-Sim simulation) and then specifying an initial displacement.
+To specify an initial displacement, the body and mooring blocks have a :code:`.initial` property with which you can specify a translation and angular rotation about an arbitrary axis.
 For the constraint and PTO blocks, the :code:`.location` property must be set to the location at time = 0.